stakater/developer-handbook/content/architecture/architecting-applications-for-kubernetes.md

 ### Accessing Services Internally

 To effectively use services, you first must determine the intended consumers for each group of pods.
-If your service will only be used by other applications deployed within your Kubernetes cluster, the clusterIP service type allows you to connect to a set of pods using a stable IP address that is only routable from within the cluster.
+If your service will only be used by other applications deployed within your Kubernetes cluster, the clusterIP service type allows you to connect to a set of pods using a stable IP address that is only possible to route from within the cluster.
 Any object deployed on the cluster can communicate with the group of replicated pods by sending traffic directly to the service's IP address.
 This is the simplest service type, which works well for internal application layers.

 An optional DNS addon enables Kubernetes to provide DNS names for services.
 This allows pods and other objects to communicate with services by name instead of by IP address.
 This mechanism does not change service usage significantly, but name-based identifiers can make it simpler to hook up components or define interactions without knowing the service IP address ahead of time.